briancs9/ecg_vision/README.md

 - Save predictions to a CSV file with filenames and probabilities
 - Display summary statistics including the range and mean of predictions

-## Model Architecture

-### ECG_Transformer

-A transformer-based architecture for ECG classification:

-- **Tokenizer**: Convolutional tokenizer that processes temporal information
-- **Lead Collapse**: Convolutional layer to collapse lead dimension
-- **Transformer Encoder**: Multi-head self-attention layers
-- **Sequence Pooling**: Attention-based pooling or class token

-**Features**:
-- Sinusoidal or learnable positional embeddings
-- Configurable number of layers, heads, and model dimension
-- Supports sequence pooling or class token aggregation

-**Input**: `(batch, height, width)` where height=5000 (time steps), width=8 (leads)
-**Output**: Binary classification logits (atrial fibrillation probability)

-## Output Files

-### Inference Outputs

-The inference script generates a `predictions.csv` file containing two columns: `file`, which lists the filename of each input ECG file, and `prediction`, which provides the probability score (ranging from 0 to 1) indicating the likelihood of atrial fibrillation for that recording.

 ## Device Support